backbonecabal/ycabal-docs/docs.any.sender/coreClient/README.md

 #### 7. Send the relay transaction

-Now that everything is set up, all that's left to do is to send the relay transaction to the any.sender API.
-This `relay` function just sets some headers and executes a POST to the any.sender API with the relay transaction as the payload.
+Now that everything is set up, all that's left to do is to send the relay transaction to the Backbone Cabal API.
+This `relay` function just sets some headers and executes a POST to the Backbone Cabal API with the relay transaction as the payload.

 ```js
 const receipt = await anySenderClient.relay(signedTx);